 10. Ford F-Series

-This is a full-size pickup truck and has been the best seller in Canada since past 50 years.
+This is a full-size pickup truck and has been the best seller in Canada for the past 50 years.
 The 2016 F150 is the latest popular model.
 It is available in 2.7 L 325 hp V6, 3.5L 253 hp V6 and 5.0 L 385 hp V8 engine models.
 It comes in regular cab, super cab and, supercrew cab styles.
-It could have 5.5 ft, 6.5 ft or 8.0 ft cargo box.
+It could have a 5.5 ft, 6.5 ft, or 8.0 ft cargo box.